Sheryl Crow: 2005–2007: Wildflower

 Her fifth studio album, Wildflower, was released in September 2005.
 Although the album debuted at No. 2 on the Billboard charts, it received mixed reviews and was not as commercially successful as her previous albums.
-In December 2005, the album was nominated for a Best Pop Vocal Album Grammy, while Crow was nominated for a Best Female Pop Vocal Performance Grammy for the first single "Good Is Good".
+In December 2005, the album was nominated for a Grammy Award for Best Pop Vocal Album, while Crow was nominated for a Best Female Pop Vocal Performance Grammy for the first single "Good Is Good" at the 48th Grammy Awards.
 However, she ultimately lost in both categories to Kelly Clarkson.
 The album got a new boost in 2006 when the second single was announced as "Always on Your Side", re-recorded with British musician Sting and sent off to radio, where it was quickly embraced on Adult Top 40.
-The collaboration with Sting resulted in a Grammy-nomination for Best Pop Collaboration With Vocals.
+The collaboration with Sting resulted in a Grammy nomination for Best Pop Collaboration With Vocals at the 49th Grammy Awards.
 As of January 2008, Wildflower has sold 949,000 units in the United States.

-In 2006, Crow contributed "Real Gone", the opening track to the soundtrack for Disney and Pixar's 2006 animated film Cars.
+Also in 2005, Crow contributed "Real Gone", the opening track to the soundtrack for Disney and Pixar's 2006 animated film Cars.
 Crow was diagnosed with early-stage breast cancer in mid-February 2006, her doctors stating that, "Prognosis for a full recovery is excellent."

 Crow's first concert after her cancer diagnosis was on May 18 of that year in Orlando, Florida, where she played to over 10,000 information technology professionals at the SAP Sapphire Convention.
 Her first public appearance was on June 12, when she performed at the Murat Theater in Indianapolis, Indiana.
 She also appeared on Larry King Live on CNN on August 23, 2006.
 In this show, she talked about her comeback, her breakup with Lance Armstrong, her past job as Michael Jackson's backup singer, and her experience as a breast cancer survivor.

-In late 2006, Crow was nominated for a Golden Globe Award for the song Try Not To Remember (Best Original Song category) from the film Home of the Brave.
+In late 2006, Crow was nominated for a Best Original Song Golden Globe Award for the song Try Not To Remember from the film Home of the Brave at the 64th Golden Globe Awards.

 In early 2007, Crow was scheduled to sing at an annual benefit concert for the Cardinal Glennon Children's Hospital that sportscaster Bob Costas hosts every year.
-Her performance was opposed by Catholic Archbishop Raymond Burke due to her position on abortion.
+Her performance was opposed by Catholic Archbishop Raymond Leo Burke due to her position on abortion.
 Burke resigned as chair of the medical center's board of governors when Crow's appearance was confirmed.

 Crow wrote a foreword for the book Crazy Sexy Cancer Tips, a book written by Kris Carr that was based on her 2007 documentary film Crazy Sexy Cancer.
 Crow contributed her cover of the Beatles' "Here Comes the Sun" on the soundtrack for the DreamWorks animated film Bee Movie in November 2007.
 She contributed background vocals to Ryan Adams's song "Two" from his album Easy Tiger.